modernsoftware/learn-csharp/design-patterns/solid.md

 The total pension contribution is 50
 ```

-The child classes now implement interfaces that are only relevant to its operation.
+The child classes (TemporaryEmployee and PermanentEmployee) now implement interfaces that are only relevant to its operation.

 ## D - Dependency inversion principle